 Dean's story

-Dean is a 7-year-old young carer who helps care for his older brother, who has a diagnosis of severe Autism and ADHD.
+Dean, aged 7, is a young carer who helps care for his older brother, who has a diagnosis of autism and ADHD.

 His brother’s complex needs means a high level of risk when he's outside, as he tries to run away.
 This makes it hard for the family to go out socially.

-The family feels guilty that Dean does not have the opportunities as his peers to have fun, enjoy positive experiences, and be able to experience activities as a family due to his older brother’s needs.
-There's no external family support nearby as the family moved to the Aberdeen area for a new job opportunity for Dean's dad.
+The family feels guilty that Dean does not have the same opportunities as his peers to have fun, enjoy positive experiences and experience activities as a family due to his older brother’s needs.
+As the family moved to Aberdeen, they do not have any nearby additional support from family.

-Dean was offered to be involved in the face-to face holiday group programmes and thoroughly enjoyed making new friends, meeting other young carers, and having fun..
-He positively engaged in all the support provided in various ways: he accessed the Aberdeen City Council Young Carers funding to purchase items that helped him with his health and wellbeing, such as Lego and a new bike.
+Dean was offered the opportunity to be involved in the face-to-face holiday group programmes and thoroughly enjoyed making new friends, meeting other young carers and having fun.
+He positively engaged in all the support provided in various ways.
+He accessed local funding to purchase items that helped him with his health and wellbeing, such as Lego and a new bike.

-It was also identified that Dean might benefit from weekly music therapy sessions to increase his self-confidence and self-esteem.
-He has thoroughly enjoyed these them, and these breaks have helped bring about a positive change to his confidence, mental health, and wellbeing.
+It was also identified that Dean might benefit from weekly music therapy sessions to increase his confidence and self-esteem.
+He has thoroughly enjoyed them, and these breaks have had a positive impact on his confidence, mental health and wellbeing.